 Fountains and sculptures

-From April to October, you can enjoy the fountains.
+From April until October, you can enjoy the fountains.
 Compared to the gardens in Versailles, those at Paleis Het Loo are more modest in scale.
 The fountains, however, that always spout fresh water thanks to the high level of the ground water, surpass the French ones!
 The Koningssprong [King’s Leap] was, with its 13 metres, the highest spouting fountain in Europe.

 The garden sculptures, gods and goddesses from Greek mythology, all reflect on the theme of growth and flowering of the gardens and emphasise the achievement of turning what was originally a dusty stretch of heathland into a magnificent garden.
 In the centre stands Venus, the goddess of love.
 Using Google StreetView, you can view the gardens of Paleis Het Loo virtually on your computer or tablet.